 The tireless effort to improve

-The number of organic farmers in Denmark rises every year.
+The number of organic farmers in Denmark continues to grow year by year.

-Most Danish organic farmers receive three to five years of specialist agricultural training – ensuring a high level of professionalism and quality in their production.
+To support this, most organic farmers receive three to five years of specialist agricultural training – building a high level of professionalism and know-how across the sector.

 Expand to read more